 - Use the PowerPoint default font of 44-point bold font for headings.

-- Use 32-point or larger font for bulleted verbiage.
+- Use 32-point font or larger for bullets.

 - Include no more than six lines of text on each slide.

-When developing your supplemental session materials, please be sure that the font size is readable, no less than 12 points.
-These should be uploaded to the speaker portal for attendee access.
+When developing handouts, please be sure that the font size is readable, no less than 12 points.
+Copies should be uploaded to the online program via the speaker portal for those who cannot read printed versions.
 It's also helpful (though optional) to bring a few large-print handouts.
 These handouts should be printed in a minimum of 18-point font.
-Here’s a great resource from Wesleyan University on making documents accessible if you need it!

 Reaching Participants with Vision Impairments